By Dr Shane Oliver

 In Australia, a speech by RBA Governor Glen Stevens (Tuesday) will be watched for any clues on the interest rate outlook.
 Of particular interest will be his views on the rising Australian dollar.
 Meanwhile, ABS data (also Tuesday) is likely to show that home prices were flat in the December quarter last year, consistent with various private sector surveys.
 Data on skilled vacancies and population growth will also be released.

 Outlook for markets

-After strong gains from their February lows shares are overbought and vulnerable to a pull back.
-Beyond the near term uncertainties though, we still see shares trending higher this year helped by a combination of relatively attractive valuations compared to bonds, further global monetary easing and continuing moderate global economic growth.
+After strong gains from their February lows, shares are overbought and vulnerable to a pull-back.
+Beyond the near-term uncertainties though, we still see shares trending higher this year helped by a combination of relatively attractive valuations compared to bonds, further global monetary easing and continuing moderate economic growth.

-Very low bond yields – with something like 25% of global sovereign bonds now having negative yields – pointing to a soft medium-term return potential, but it’s hard to get too bearish in a world of fragile growth, spare capacity, weak commodity prices and low inflation.
+Very low bond yields, with something like 25% of global sovereign bonds now having negative yields, point to a soft medium-term return potential, but it’s hard to get too bearish in a world of fragile growth, spare capacity, weak commodity prices and low inflation.
 Bonds in higher yielding countries like Australia, the US and maybe even China are relatively attractive.

 Commercial property and infrastructure are likely to continue benefitting from the ongoing search by investors for yield.

 National capital city residential property price gains are expected to slow to around 3% this year, as the heat comes out of Sydney and Melbourne.
 Prices are likely to continue to fall in Perth and Darwin, but growth is likely to pick up in Brisbane.